PyMieDiff: A differentiable Mie scattering library: Introduction

-Key features of our toolkit include: \begin{itemize} \item Mie coefficients, efficiencies and cross sections, angular scattering, and near-fields for core-shell particles \item Compatibility with TorchGDM for multi-particle scattering simulations with autodiff support.\cite{ponomarevaTorchGDMGPUAcceleratedPython2025} \item End-to-end auto-differentiability: the entire Mie computation is implemented in PyTorch, allowing gradient-based optimization of particle parameters (sizes, layer thicknesses, refractive indices, etc.) through backpropagation. \item GPU-accelerated vectorization: batches of particles, wavelengths and angles are processed in parallel, potentially yielding orders-of-magnitude speedups when workloads are large (especially relative to serial codes). \item Flexible materials interface: refractive index data (from refractiveindex.info) are interpolated through a PyTorch implementation, so material dispersion enters the gradient graph transparently. \item User-friendly API: a high-level object oriented API (\code{Particle} class) as well as a simple to use functional API make it easy to plug the Mie solver into other pipelines, including physics-informed neural networks or design loops. \end{itemize}
+Key features of our toolkit include: \begin{itemize} \item Mie coefficients, efficiencies and cross sections, angular scattering, and near-fields for core-shell particles \item Compatibility with TorchGDM for multi-particle scattering simulations with autodiff support.\cite{ponomarevaTorchGDMGPUAcceleratedPython2025} \item End-to-end auto-differentiability: the entire Mie computation is implemented in PyTorch, allowing gradient-based optimization of particle parameters (sizes, layer thicknesses, refractive indices, etc.) through backpropagation. \item GPU-accelerated vectorization: batches of particles, wavelengths and angles are processed in parallel, potentially yielding orders-of-magnitude speedups when workloads are large (especially relative to serial codes). \item Flexible materials interface: PyMieDiff supports using refractive index data for real materials (from refractiveindex.info jaml files).
+Dispersion data is interpolated through a PyTorch-based interpolation routine, so material dispersion enters the gradient graph transparently. \item User-friendly API: a high-level object oriented API (\code{Particle} class) as well as a simple to use functional API make it easy to plug the Mie solver into other pipelines, including physics-informed neural networks or design loops. \end{itemize}

 By embedding analytic Mie theory in an autodiff framework, our toolkit enables new design approaches in nano-optics.
 For example, we demonstrate using the analytic forward model in gradient-based inverse design of core–shell particles (including a ``tandem'' neural network architecture whose forward layer is our Mie solver).
 Because the Mie calculations are exact, this avoids the need for approximate surrogate training.\cite{estrada-realInverseDesignFlexible2022} It also opens the door to differentiable sensitivity analyses and rapid parameter retrieval from data.